Our Guide To Elbow Injury Claims

 What should you do if you experience pain in your elbow from strenuous or repetitive activities?
 Firstly, stop what you are doing and rest.
 If after a few days the pain persists, see your GP.
 You may need an ultrasound or MRI scan to identify your tennis elbow.
 How is tennis elbow treated?
 Compression, rest, anti-inflammatories and painkillers can all help.
 Your doctor may refer you for physiotherapy.

 For more serious cases surgery may be required to fix the damaged tendon.
 In most cases of tennis elbow, a full recovery is made within a year, though some cases can take more than a year to heal.
 Clients often ask us “Can I work with tennis elbow?”
 If you have a manual job you may not be able to work while you recover from tennis elbow.
-If you claim compensation for tennis elbow, you can also sue for loss of income as part of your tennis elbow workers compensation settlement.
+But if you claim injured elbow compensation for tennis elbow, you can also sue for loss of income as part of your tennis elbow workers compensation settlement.
+Speak to us about any elbow injury claims regarding tennis elbow syndrome.

 If you have suffered from tennis elbow because of the negligence of another party, you can claim compensation for tennis elbow.
 Because many people suffer tennis elbow because of work-related injuries they will be awarded a tennis elbow workers compensation settlement.